Hunnytyagi1996/Live-Weather-App/README.md

 # RapidApi Service To Get Weather API Data

- In this project I am linking our weather app to talk to an external API using RapidAPI.
+ In this project I have integrated our weather app to talk to an external API using RapidAPI.

+# Technologies Used
+ 1. Angular Framework
+ 2. HTML
+ 3. CSS
+ 4. Javascript
+ 5. Typescript

 ## Development server